 Partial hospitalization means services provided by a hospital or qualified treatment facility in which patients do not reside for a full 24-hour period:

-For a comprehensive and intensive interdisciplinary psychiatric treatment for minimum of 5 hours a day, 5 days per week;
+Has a comprehensive and intensive interdisciplinary psychiatric treatment for minimum of 5 hours a day, 5 days per week under the supervision of a psychiatrist for mental health services or a psychiatrist or addictionologist for chemical dependency, and patients are seen by a psychiatrist or addictionologist, as applicable, at least once a week,

-That provides for social, psychological and rehabilitative training programs with a focus on reintegration back into the community and admits children and adolescents who must have a treatment program designed to meet the special needs of that age range; and
+Provides for social, psychological and rehabilitative training programs with a focus on reintegration back into the community and admits children and adolescents who must have a treatment program designed to meet the special needs of that age range; and

-That has physicians and appropriately licensed mental health and substance abuse practitioners readily available for the emergent and urgent care needs of the patients.
+Has physicians and appropriately licensed behavioral health and substance abuse practitioners readily available for the emergent and urgent care service needs of the patients.

 The partial hospitalization program must be accredited by the Joint Commission of the Accreditation of Hospitals or in compliance with an equivalent standard.

-Licensed drug abuse rehabilitation programs and alcohol rehabilitation programs accredited by the Joint Commission on the Accreditation of Health Care Organizations or approved by the appropriate state agency are also considered to be partial hospitalization services.
+Licensed drug abuse rehabilitation programs and alcohol rehabilitation programs accredited by the Joint Commission on the Accreditation of Health Care Organizations or approved by the appropriate state agency are also considered partial hospitalization services.

 Partial hospitalization does not include services that are for custodial care or day care.

 Participating (PAR) provider means a hospital, qualified treatment facility, qualified practitioner or any other health services provider who has entered into an agreement with, or has been designated by, Humana to provide specified services to all covered persons.
+Participating (PAR) provider designation by Humana may be limited to specified services.

 Pharmacist means a person who is licensed to prepare, compound and dispense medication and who is practicing within the scope of his or her license.

-Pharmacy means a licensed establishment where prescription medications are dispensed by a pharmacist.
+Pharmacy means a licensed establishment where prescription drugs, medicines or medications are dispensed by a pharmacist.

 Plan Administrator means Northern Kentucky University.